st-001/json-schema-to-deno-ts-util/README.md

 ## Features ✨

-- **Automatic Type Generation**: From basic types to enums, get precisely defined Typescript interfaces for the compressed and uncompressed versions of your data.
+- **Automatic Type Generation**: Typescript interfaces for the compressed and uncompressed versions of your data.
 - **Compression & Decompression**: Efficiently store and retrieve data with compressed schema support.
 - **Validation**: Built-in data validation using Ajv ensures your data adheres